-Powerlines There is a 765kV power line running through the property.
+There is a 400kV power line running through the property.
 This area does fall within a strategic powerline corridor and, as such, other powerlines are likely to be routed alongside the existing powerline.
-Washes Within the arid landscape are many hydrological washes that do add to the local scenic quality.
-Deep rural The area is remote and would be considered as deep rural with limited receptors.
+As part of the regional move to accommodate renewable energy in the area, the Krypton MTS is also proposed (unbuilt).